WebAssembly/component-model/design/mvp/Binary.md

 * Validation of `core:moduledecl` (currently) rejects `core:moduletype` definitions
   inside `type` declarators (i.e., nested core module types).
 * As described in the explainer, each module type is validated with an initially-empty type index space.
-Outer aliases can be used to pull in type definitions from containing components.
+* Validation of `alias` declarators only allows `outer` `type` aliases.
+  Validation of these aliases cannot see beyond the enclosing core type index space.
+Since core modules and core module types cannot nest in the MVP, this means that the maximum `ct` in an MVP `alias` declarator is `1`.

 ```
 type          ::= dt:<deftype>                         => (type dt)